-Follow up with the host institution to ensure they received, completed and returned the Consortium Agreement to the Georgia Southern University Financial Aid Office.
+Follow up with the host institution to ensure they received, completed and returned the Consortium Agreement to the Financial Aid Office at Georgia Southern University.

-A copy of your academic transcript must be submitted by the host institution to Georgia Southern University’s Registrar Office.
+A copy of your academic transcript must be submitted by the host institution to the Registrar’s Office at Georgia Southern University.

 Future semester financial aid will be delayed at Georgia Southern University until the academic transcript from the host institution has been received.